FlashiFlasche/oc2/src/main/java/li/cil/oc2/api/README.md

     }
 }

-class ModDeviceProvider extends ForgeRegistryEntry<BlockDeviceProvider> implements BlockDeviceProvider {
+class ModDeviceProvider implements BlockDeviceProvider {
     @Override
     public Invalidatable<Device> getDevice(BlockDeviceQuery query) {
         // Note: optionally check other conditions, such as settings, on whether to just return empty().